five-over-four/subtitler/effects/README.md

 ## Spotlight
 As shown in the image below.
 Follows the cursor.
 Toggle with mouse buttons and resize with +/-.

+## Animation
+Takes a directory in ./animations and cycles through the images in an orderly fashion with a frame timer.
+Essentially, produces an animated Sprite instance.

 ![Spotlight](https://i.imgur.com/fZnm9nj.png)

 # Usage
 Place any effects as instances of these classes into the 'effects' list in the main function.

-This feature is somewhat experimental, and requires some programming to make use of.
-This is, after all a personal project.
-Usability comes second.
+Alternatively, into the 'scenes' list.
+The files for these effects are held in ./effects, ./spotlights, and ./animations.